Department of the Visual Arts

 How to Apply

 International students must provide evidence of English proficiency by submitting scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 (Current minimum scores, etc., are provided with the application.)
-For more information, please see the Office of International Affairs website, or call them at (773) 702-7752.
+For more information, please see the Office of International Affairs website.

 Additional information about financial aid and the admissions process can be found on the DoVA website.